-- Pedestrian Pathways: Construction of pedestrian pathways.
+Pedestrian Pathways: Construction of pedestrian pathways.
 The Traffic and Public Safety Committee reviews and prioritizes a list of projects up to \$50,000 per budget cycle to the Public Works Director and City Manager for consideration.
-Also \$10,000 per budget cycle for the maintenance of boulevard street sidewalks. - Grant Match: Matching funds paid to comply with grant award.
-Included are the 122nd/129th RFFA grant design engineering phase.
+Also \$10,000 per budget cycle for the maintenance of boulevard street sidewalks.